canfielder/DSBA-6190_Proj4_Serverless-Pipeline/README.md

 Created with CloudCraft.co

 ## Set-Up
 As precurser to the process flow functioning a table was populated in DynamoDB.
 The table was simple, just six entries of a single variable.
 For this project I chose well known 100+ mile Ultra races, but the actual content is not important.
-All that is necessary is that the items in the DyanmoDB have a wikipedia entry, and that the entry format in the DynamoDB table matches the wikipedia entry.
-We'll get to why when discussing specific lambda function actions.
+All that is necessary is that the items in the DyanmoDB have a Wikipedia entry, and that the entry format in the DynamoDB table matches the Wikipedia entry.
+We'll discuss why when breaking down specific lambda function actions.

 ## Lambda Functions
 The core of this pipeline is the two lambda functions.
 For this project they were referred to as Producer and Consumer functions, respectively.